iptizer/k8s-workshop/docs/explore/overview.md

 All used files can be found in the directory [`/files` within this repository](https://github.com/iptizer/k8s-workshop/tree/main/files).

+To round up the basics chapter start with:

+* `Kubeinvaders` to showcase Kubernetes deployments.

 Usually required basic infrastructure:

 * `OpenEBS` to provide Kubernetes volumes.